 Research is our passion.
 It drives everything that we do.

-As curators we have extensive experience conducting research of all kinds.
-We do it when creating exhibitions, writing articles, finding out the latest techniques, interpreting objects or contributing to funding bids.
+As lifelong researchers we have extensive experience obtaining knowledge and information from a variety of sources.
+We do it when creating exhibitions, writing articles, developing new digital techniques, interpreting objects or contributing to funding bids.
 We are also excellent communicators and can provide the results of research in traditional monograph, article or report form as well as more creative outcomes such as websites and videos.

 We have worked professionally in archives, libraries, museums, galleries, archaeological organisations, and universities and use a powerful combination of traditional archive, book and periodical-based research and web-based research.
 We have access to a wide range of academic publications as well as an extensive academic library.
 We know where to find the information you need.